CloudMasonPods/SecuritySprint01-Pod1/cosign/image-sign-scan.md

      ```
      - You'll be prompted to enter your Docker registry username and password.
 Once authenticated, you'll be able to interact with your Harbor registry.

-(base) simplymenah@Efemenas-MacBook-Pro SecuritySprint01-Pod1 % docker login ethereum.gm-nig-ltd.tech
+(base) SecuritySprint01-Pod1 % docker login ethereum.gm-nig-ltd.tech
 Username: admin
 Password: Harbor12345
 Login Succeeded